CiaranBrown/Personal-Website/README.md

 * Introduction section - welcoming you to my site;
 * About Me section - get to know me better;
 * Future Career section - my current coding journey and future goals;
-* Projects - look over my coding projects and pathways;
+* Projects section - look over my coding projects and pathways;
-* Contact - get in touch with me;
+* Contact section - get in touch with me;

 Built using Visual Studio Code with:
 * HTML